Axelgustavschnurer/Aterbrukskartan/README.md

 - [https://maps.stuns.se/?energiportalen=true](https://maps.stuns.se/?energiportalen=true) - Customized version of the Stories map, to be viewed from within the iframes of Energiportalen.
 - [https://maps.stuns.se/aterbruk](https://maps.stuns.se/aterbruk) - Återbrukskartan.
 - [https://maps.stuns.se/download](https://maps.stuns.se/download) - Page where you can download data from the database, both in current format and the old format used at dataportalen.
+- [https://maps.stuns.se/admin/addUser](https://maps.stuns.se/admin/addUser) - Page where you can add new users to the database.
+- [https://maps.stuns.se/admin/editUser](https://maps.stuns.se/admin/editUser) - Page where you can edit existing users in the database.
+- [https://maps.stuns.se/login](https://maps.stuns.se/login) - Login page.
+You're automatically redirected here if you try to access any limited pages (like the admin pages or återbrukskartan) without being logged in.
+- [https://maps.stuns.se/changePassword](https://maps.stuns.se/changePassword) - Page where you can change your password.
+You need to know your current password to change it, we don't have the ability to reset passwords (except by manually changing the hashed password in the database to the hash of the new password, which is not recommended as it's very bad practice and you might mess up which user you're changing the password for).

 ### Uploading data to the database